CHLNDDEV/oceanmesh/README.md

 # If no extents are passed (i.e., the kwarg bbox), then the entire extent of the
 # DEM is read into memory.
+# Note: the DEM will be projected to the desired CRS automatically.
 EPSG = 4326
 dem = om.DEM(
     fdem, crs=EPSG